javlonbekrasulov/Personal-Web-Site/README.md

 By including interactive certificates, responsive navigation, and cross-device compatibility, the site meets modern usability standards while reflecting my skills as a developer.

-It’s not just a portfolio — it’s a central hub for anyone who wants to connect, collaborate, or learn more about me.